 - High-quality Sirius Plossl eyepieces.

-- The mount is subject to subtle vibrations once installed.
+- The amount is subject to subtle vibrations once installed.

 Telescope for Kids Buying Guide